High-Reynolds-number turbulent boundary layers under adverse pressure gradients. Part 1. Decoupling local and upstream pressure gradient effects: PG history effects in high-Reynolds-number APG TBLs

-Figures~\ref{fig5} and \ref{fig7} also reveal a unique transitional behaviour in the Perturbed case between $x_1$ and $x_2$, where turbulence statistics and energy distributions initially differ from the Ref.
-APG3 case but eventually collapse after both cases experience matched PG conditions (figure~\ref{fig3}).
-This motivates an investigation of the streamwise evolution between these locations to isolate the effects of $\ret$, $\beta$, and PG history.
+Figures~\ref{fig5} and \ref{fig7} also reveal a unique transitional behaviour in the Perturbed case between $x_1$ and $x_2$, where the turbulence statistics and energy distributions initially differ from the Ref.
+APG3 case, but eventually collapse after both cases experience sustained development under matched PG conditions (figure~\ref{fig3}).
+This permits an investigation of the streamwise evolution between these locations to isolate the effects of $\ret$, $\beta$, and PG history.
 For each case (Perturbed, ZPG, Ref.
-APG3), we compute differences in streamwise normal stress and premultiplied spectra between $x_1$ and $x_2$: $\overline{u_{i,x_2}^{+2}} - \overline{u_{i,x_1}^{+2}}$ and $\Delta_i = (f\phi_{uu}^+){i,x_2} - (f\phi{uu}^+)_{i,x_1}$.
-A shared interpolation grid ensures consistency across datasets.
+APG3), we compute differences in the streamwise normal stress and premultiplied spectra between $x_1$ and $x_2$: $\overline{u_{i,x_2}^{+2}} - \overline{u_{i,x_1}^{+2}}$ and $\Delta_i = (f\phi_{uu}^+)_{i,x_2} - (f\phi{uu}^+)_{i,x_1}$.
 These results are shown in figure~\ref{fig9}, where black squares represent the effect of increasing $\ret$ (ZPG), red squares show the combined effects of $\ret$ and $\beta$ (Ref.
-APG3), and blue squares capture the influence of $\ret$, $\beta$, and PG history (Perturbed).
-The differences between these curves isolate each contribution.
-Stress differences are shown in both viscous units ($\zp$) and outer scaling ($z/\delta$) to highlight PG effects near the wall and in the outer region, accounting for the change in $\ret$.
+APG3), blue squares capture the influence of $\ret$, $\beta$, and PG history (Perturbed), and the differences between these curves decouple each contribution.
+The normal stresses are shown in both viscous ($\zp$) and outer scaling ($z/\delta$) to highlight PG effects near the wall and in the wake region, accounting for the change in $\ret$ between $x_1$ and $x_2$.
+As expected, increasing $\ret$ only raises the normal stress in the overlap and wake regions \citep[figures~\ref{fig9}a,b][]{marusic_evolution_2015}.
+The addition of APG conditions energises turbulent motions around $TU_{\infty}/\delta \approx 2.4$ and $z/\delta = 0.4$ (figure~\ref{fig9}c), which also corresponds to an increase in normal stress for the Ref.
+APG3 case.
+In contrast, the Perturbed case (figure~\ref{fig9}d) shows significantly greater energy growth between $x_1$ and $x_2$, with a broader distribution and the peak shifted closer to the wall ($z/\delta \approx 0.25$), suggesting a `lag' in the development/energization of APG-related scales due to its upstream PG history.
+These results also suggest a lag between APG-related effects originating primarily in the wake region and those observed in the overlap region.
+Overall, the results reinforce the need for sufficiently long APG development regions, especially under rapidly changing upstream PG conditions, to allow PG history effects to decay when studying the streamwise evolution of high-$\ret$ APG TBLs or when developing models that reliably capture local APG effects.